IliyaYavorovPetrov/go-calc/README.md

    In the initial phase, a new image is generated in the format `ghcr.io/iypetrov/go-calc:<github-runner-id>`, and it's published to GHCR.
 This temporary image serves only for testing purposes and is intentionally excluded from being pushed to the main registry (**Docker Hub**) to avoid unnecessary clutter in the primary registry.

-   In the second phase, four types of tests are conducted:
+   In the second phase, five types of tests are conducted:

    - **Linter Analysis:**